cmhem/Project1/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to the ansible.
 - Update the ansible hosts file to include <IP address> ansible_python_interpreter=/usr/bin/python3
+- Segment the IP adresses into sections to make it easier to manage different groups of machines better
-- Run the playbook, and navigate to the webpage to check that the installation worked as expected.
+- Run the playbook, and navigate to the http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?